devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

     printf '{"version": "%s" }' "$version" > public/version.json
 ```

-Next it builds the distribution bundle by installing all the dependencies, running Vite to do the bundling, and then copying over our 404 handler file fix that we introduced in the last deliverable.
+Next it builds the distribution bundle by installing all the dependencies, running Vite to do the bundling.

 ```yml
 - name: Build